Wei-Shao-Reg/GDR/README.md

 ```
 After you run the above ccmake command, a cmake GUI will pop up.
 Then do the following:
 ```
-i. press [c] to configure, and set the option [ITK_DIR] to the absolute path your ITK build directory. ii. press [c] to configure. iii. press [g] to generate all necessary files for the build, igore the warning message by pressing [e].
+i. press [c] to configure, and set the option [ITK_DIR] to the absolute path of your ITK build directory. ii. press [c] to configure. iii. press [g] to generate all necessary files for the build, igore the warning message by pressing [e].
 ```